hortonworks/cloudbreak/docs/aws_cb_ui.md

 `Availability Zone`: You can restrict the instances to a specific availability zone.
 It may be useful if you're using reserved instances.

-`Dedicated instances:` Use [dedicated instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on EC2
+`Use dedicated instances:` You can use [dedicated instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on EC2

-`Minimum cluster size:` the provisioning strategy in case of the cloud provider can't allocate all the requested nodes
+`Minimum cluster size:` the provisioning strategy in case of the cloud provider cannot allocate all the requested nodes

-`Validate blueprint:` feature to validate or not the Ambari blueprint.
+`Validate blueprint:` feature to validate the Ambari blueprint.
 By default is switched on.

-`Consul server count:` the number of Consul servers, by default is 3.

-`Ambari Repository config:` you can take the stack RPM's from a custom stack repository

 ## Next steps